a-b-street/docs/book/src/dev/data.md

 ## Web, from S3

-Everything's the same, except building with `--features wasm_s3` causes the game to make HTTP requests to the S3 bucket, instead of localhost.
+Everything's the same, except that since the URL isn't localhost, the game makes HTTP requests to the S3 bucket (or wherever the game is hosted).
+Additionally, the files are expected to be gzipped.
 The web version always pins to `/dev`, never a release version of the data, since the web client is always updated along with the data, for now.